nabeelvalley/docs/dotnet/linq-to-sql.md

 Creating Methods from Stored Procedures can be done by pulling them in from the `Stored Procedures` folder on the DB to the `methods` section on the designer view

+## Shortcut

+You don't need to do all the above manually.
+From Visual Studio do the following:

+1. Create the project
+2. Open the database in the Server Explorer
+3. Add a LinqToSQL Class file (`.dbml`)
+4. Drag in the tables you would like to work and it will generate the